mijp1/castep-docs/docs/tutorials/GA/Introduction.md

 ## Running

 We can now run castep GA on the Si.
 This should take about 3 minutes to run, but look at what is happening as it is running - you can use `tail -f Si.castep` to keep track of how the `castep` output file is being generated.
 Also, refresh your directory regularly to see what's being generated.

+The first files to be generated will have the same format as `Si.gen_000_mem_001.cell` and `Si.gen_000_mem_001.param` - this is the 1st member of the 0th generation, which is generated randomly using the `Si.cell` as well as the mutation values specified in the `Si.param` file

+!!! note
+    I will refer to future files as being `<seed>.file_ending`in the interest of  brevity, specifying details where necessary